nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Overview
 ********

-This sample is a reference design of a HID device.
+This application is a reference design of a HID device.

 The code is currently work-in-progress and as such is not fully functional, verified, or supported for product development.